Ransomware Forensics: How to Preserve Evidence After a Ransomware Attack

 To do so, immediately after being hit by a ransomware attack, you must follow the next steps:

-1. Do not shut down your affected device.
-Shutting down your device may erase critical forensic artifacts pertinent to the forensic investigation.
+Shutting down your device may erase critical forensics artifacts pertinent to the forensics investigation.

-3. Create a forensically sound image.
-As soon as possible, create a forensically sound image of any systems which have access to sensitive data using forensic imaging software or contacting a ransomware recovery service.
+As soon as possible, create a forensically sound image of any systems that have access to sensitive data using forensics imaging software or contacting a ransomware recovery service.

-• Photo or copy of the ransom demand note
+• Photo or copy of the ransom demand note,

-• The approximate date and time of the attack
+• The approximate date and time of the attack,

-• The file naming scheme for the ransom note/readme file left by the attacker
+• The file naming scheme for the ransom note/readme file left by the attacker,

-• Any email addresses or URLs or other methods provided by the attacker for communications
+• Any email addresses or URLs, or other methods provided by the attacker for communications,

-• Required payment method/bitcoin addresses provided by the attacker
+• Required payment method/bitcoin addresses provided by the attacker,

-• Ransom amount demanded if known
+• Ransom amount demanded if known.

 Next steps to ensure ransomware forensics